-In part one and part two of our series, we looked at the ways in which your B2B business can expand into new international markets by utilizing a localization strategy.
+In part one and part two of our series, we looked at the ways in which your B2B business can expand into new international markets by utilizing a localization strategy and eCommerce PCI compliance.
 This includes converting your online store’s content into the local language, adopting local payment methods, and researching any available local shipping options.
 However, to make sure your localization strategy is complete, you will also have to take into consideration how you handle taxes.

 Tax Localization Overview